eventnetusa/eventnet/src/_vip/summer-sampling.md

   * Liability Insurance
 content_section:
   - text_block_markdown: >-
-      As a sampling industry leader, Let EventNetUSA take your brand to millions of consumers at the nation's largest events.
+      **As a sampling industry leader**, Let EventNetUSA take your brand to millions of consumers at the nation's largest events.
 We deliver your brand messaging and product trial through Guerrilla Sampling, Sponsorship Activations, PR Events & Pop-ups, Mobile Vehicle Tours and more.